kcoulsy/saas-starter/README.md

 ### Chromatic

 The storybook stories are linked on chromatic.
-To publish to chromatic you need the .env key `CHROMATIC_PROJECT_TOKEN`
+To publish to chromatic locally you need the .env key `CHROMATIC_PROJECT_TOKEN`